 Our Shelter Campus features 100 acres of beautiful outdoor space and fenced-in dog parks near the city’s Tom Aragon Softball Complex and the Marty Sanchez Links de Santa Fe Golf Course.

 Our large 7-acre Community Dog Park at the entrance to our campus is open to the public and provides room to roam for our community’s social canines.
 A separate park, called Samantha’s Park of Small Dogs, is situated across the entrance drive from our larger Community Dog Park.
-It’s meant for those social dogs under 30 pounds.
+It’s meant for those social dogs under 30 pounds or weak/impaired dogs of any size.
 Three other dog parks are reserved for single use for dogs of any size.
 These three parks are great for dogs who need exercise but lack necessary social skills to intermingle in the community dog parks.
 We ask users to limit their stay in the parks to 30 minutes if others are waiting.

 The dog parks are maintained by your donations.
 Please consider supporting the care and improvement of the parks through a donation.
 Please contact our Donor Relations Coordinator at 505-983-4309, ext.
 1204 for more information.